 Is my child too young to start violin lessons?

-If your child is too young or not ready to start violin lessons yet, you can still begin their music education and nurture their ability now by joining Mini Musicians (my Suzuki Early Childhood Education class for prenatal through age 3).
+If your child is too young or not ready quite yet, you can still begin their music education and nurture their ability now by joining Mini Musicians, a Suzuki Early Childhood Education class for prenatal through age 3.
+The class is designed to be a springboard into private lessons and will help nurture the skills your child needs to be successful.

-You can also get a head start by reading Suzuki's Nurtured by Love and Ability Development from Age Zero, listen to the Suzuki Violin School CDs, observe lessons with your child, and enroll for parent classes and lessons!
+You can also get a head start by reading Suzuki's Nurtured by Love and Ability Development from Age Zero, listening to the Suzuki Violin School CDs, observing lessons with your child, and starting parent classes!

 Is my child too old to start violin lessons?

-While it’s ideal for a Suzuki student to begin lessons between the ages of 3 and 7, in conjunction with language-learning years, it’s never too late to start!
-I accept students up to age 18 in addition to parents who wish to learn prior to or alongside their children.
+It’s most ideal for beginning Suzuki students to start lessons between the ages of 3 and 7, in conjunction with language-learning years.
+Non-beginners are accepted up to age 18, in addition to parents who wish to learn prior to or alongside their children.

 Do you teach adults?

-However, parents are welcome and encouraged to take lessons prior to or alongside their child's lessons.
+Parents are welcome and encouraged to take lessons prior to or alongside their child, but otherwise, The Yarbrough Studio does not provide lessons for adults.

 Do you teach other instruments besides violin?